NuevoFoundation/workshops/content/english/arduino/activity-3.md

 19. Attach a 220 resistor with one leg in 10B and the other in 14B.
 20. Attach one end of a jumper wire to 10C on the Breadboard and the other to 8 on the Elegoo.
 21. Attach one end of a jumper wire to 15B and the other to 17X (anywhere in the blue [-] line) on the Breadboard.
+22. Connect the blue [-] rails together with a jumper wire
+23. Connect the red [+] rails together witha jumper wire
+24. Attach one end of a jumper wire to the +5V on the Elegoo and the other anywhere on one of the red [+] lines.
+25. Attach one end of a jumper wire to the GND on the Elegoo and the other anywhere on one of the blue [-] lines.

 ### The Code